 While we rented a car to get around (as our trip extended beyond Reykjavik–more on that in future posts!), you certainly don’t need one if Reykjavik is your final destination, or your home base.
 Busses to and from the Keflavik International Airport depart on a fairly regular schedule, and it’s just a quick 45-minute drive through beautiful, rugged terrain to get to the heart of the 101–Reykjavik’s downtown postal code district, and the main area you’ll be spending most of your time.
 Once you arrive, the city is extremely compact and walkable, allowing you to get pretty much anywhere in a few minutes’ time.

 A bunch of classy boutique hotels have sprung up in recent years, as Iceland works to keep up with its tourism boom.
-That said, hotels in general are still kind of rare in Iceland as a whole, so they are expensive.
+That said, hotels in Iceland in general are still kind of sparse, so they are expensive.
 The more common route, both in Reykjavik and in all of the country, is finding accommodation in a guesthouse or hostel, which usually has a combo of private and dorm rooms so you can select something that fits your budget and your group.

 If you’re on a serious budget, and you can manage to squeeze a sleeping bag into your check-in bag, several guest houses offer “sleeping bag accommodation,” which literally means “bring your own sheets and we’ll give you a $10 discount per night.”
 You’ll still get a bed and a pillow, but the idea behind this is to save guesthouses time and money doing laundry.